 But let’s talk about yourself for a second.
 Say you were a famous and successful pianist.
 Would you like to wake up one morning and find that you are one amongst thousands of pianists that are also great?
 Or that your best friend at conservatoire became a world class pianist too? ( I think the second one feels much worse, isn’t it? :)).That would mean that you will lose most of your concerts and you won’t be that desirable as a teacher anymore.
 There would have been more pianists around for an agency to choose from, thus more competition.

 Now tell me: Haven’t you already started to become less “altruistic”?
 So, don’t assume that all the great pianists are humane and amazing and great people and this and that and the other thing.
 As with Machiavelli’s Prince, they just knew that they could afford to show altruism and greatness because they knew that most pianists around them were not as good as them.
 For example, history has it that when Horowitz was asked, why he played his octaves so fast and loud, he replied: “because I can”.
 Well, there you have it.
 Think about this quote for a second.
 Altruism all the way!

-However, humour aside, returning to the question of, “can you really become a famous pianist”, I would say that I don’t know.
+However, humor aside, returning to the question of, “can you really become a famous pianist”, I would say that I don’t know.
 I will leave it up to you to discover the answer to this question.